-The enclosed proxy card is solicited on behalf of the Board of Directors (the "Board of Directors" or the "Board") of Harmonic Inc., a Delaware corporation ("Harmonic," "we" or the "Company"), for use at the 2016 Annual Meeting of Stockholders and any adjournment(s), postponement(s) or other delays thereof (the "Annual Meeting") to be held on Thursday, June 9, 2016, at 9:00 a.m., Pacific Time, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
-The Annual Meeting will be held at the Company's principal offices, located at 4300 North First Street, San Jose, California 95134.
-The telephone number of the Company's principal offices is 1-408-542-2500.
+This proxy statement and the enclosed form of proxy card are furnished in connection with the solicitation of proxies by and on behalf of the Board of Directors (the "Board of Directors" or the "Board") of Harmonic Inc., a Delaware corporation ("Harmonic," "we" or the "Company"), for use at the 2017 Annual Meeting of Stockholders and any adjournment(s), postponement(s) or other delays thereof (the "Annual Meeting") to be held virtually on Tuesday, June 13, 2017, at 9:00 a.m., Pacific Time, for the purposes set forth herein and in the accompanying Notice of Annual Meeting of Stockholders.
+You will be able to attend the Annual Meeting, vote your shares electronically and submit your questions during the live webcast of the meeting by visiting www.virtualshareholdermeeting.com/HLIT and entering your 16-digit control number located on your proxy card.